 Financial Literacy Awareness and Wage Increases Would Complement Policy Moves

 Financial literacy awareness and wage stagnation are contributing factors in how much an employee can save for their retirement years.
 There is no denying the current retirement plan policy proposals on the table for regulators and legislators, are good for American workers.
-The executive branch and lawmakers are looking at ways to make workplace retirement plans more accessible to greater numbers of workers.
+The executive branch and lawmakers are looking for ways to make workplace retirement plans more accessible to greater numbers of workers.
 This is particularly relevant in the small business segment, as the changes would make it easier and more affordable for smaller employers to sponsor retirement benefits.
 If Washington strategy develops as outlined, we could see retirement saving rates improve, which is obviously a good thing for America’s workforce.

 These policy changes are positive, and frankly, they’re long overdue.
 The updates are especially beneficial for workers who are already saving.
 But like in the film “Field of Dreams”, just because we build it, doesn’t mean employees who are not saving, or those who are not saving enough will come.
 To put it in plain English, just because workers have access to a workplace retirement plan, doesn’t mean they will choose to use it.